CaptainDylan/Books_Films/README.txt

 3. Download and Install Additional Extensions

 	We made use of 2 additional free extensions to enhance our visualizations:

 	a.
+Mekaarogram
+		A Qlik Sense extension used to display hierarchical structures from multiple dimensions.
+		For more information, go to: https://github.com/miralemd/mekaarogram

+	b.
 Climber Cards
-		Table extension with cards as cells, developed for showcasing items with images
+		A Qlik Sense Table extension with cards as cells, developed for showcasing items with images.

-	b.
-Mekaarogram
-		A Qlik Sense extension used to display hierarchical structures from multiple dimensions
+		For more information, go to: https://github.com/ClimberAB/ClimberCards

 	Installation guide: